areeb111/challenge-frontend/README.md

 # Questions
 <p>Q: Do you have production experience with Node prior to the submission of this code challenge? </p>
-A: Yes, I have a prior experience for 2 years.
+<p>A: Yes, I have a prior experience for 2 years.</p>

 <p>Q: Do you have production experience with React prior to the submission of this code challenge?</p>
-A: Yes, I have more than 5 years of experience with modern JS frameworks & libraries such as React, React-Native and VueJS, But most of my projects were written in VueJS.
+<p>A: Yes, I have more than 5 years of experience with modern JS frameworks & libraries such as React, React-Native and VueJS, But most of my projects were written in VueJS.</p>

 # Credits
 Areeb Al-Quraishi